regisbamba/momoapi-java/README.md

 ## 3. Consuming resources from the API
 This library uses Reactive Programming via [RxJava](https://github.com/ReactiveX/RxJava).
 All API resources are provided via **Observable** streams.

-When you make a request with this library, you can get the results by subscribing to the Observable and check whether the request was successful or not.
+When you make a request, you can get the results by subscribing to the Observable and check whether the request was successful or not.

 Eg: Getting the balance for your account.
 ```java